by-jp/www.byjp.me/content/posts/chef-gpt/index.md

 - "AI"
 ---

-A few weeks ago I started my year with [Zoe](https://zoe.com/).
-I've loved seeing my glucose response to the foods I eat, and the blood, fat, and gut microbiome reports that arrived a few days ago have been _fascinating_.
+A few weeks ago I started my year with [Zoe](https://zoe.com/), the tech- & science-backed diet learning scheme.
+I've loved seeing my glucose levels respond to the foods I eat in realtime, and the blood, fat, and gut microbiome reports that arrived a few days ago have been _fascinating_.
 I'm trying to shift my diet to meet what I've learned there (more on this below), but this evening I found myself with lots of fresh ingredients not long for this world, and no immediate ideas on how to combine them.

 ## Zoe

 A quick aside to outline the changes I'm making to my diet because of what I've learned from Zoe.
-None of these will be news to those of you who've spent time reading about the dietary needs of humans this decade (especially if you've read anything by [Tim Spector](https://en.wikipedia.org/wiki/Tim_Spector), or have a copy of [The Glucose Goddess Method](https://openlibrary.org/works/OL34953020W/Glucose_Goddess_Method), like {{< friend yvette >}} does) but, at least, these were newly concrete for me:
+None of these will be news to those of you who've spent time learning about the dietary needs of humans this decade (especially if you've read anything by [Tim Spector](https://en.wikipedia.org/wiki/Tim_Spector), or have a copy of [The Glucose Goddess Method](https://openlibrary.org/works/OL34953020W/Glucose_Goddess_Method), like {{< friend yvette >}} does) but, at least, these ideas have been made newly concrete for me:

 - My blood sugar control is "poor".
 To balance this I'm trying to wildly reduce refined sugars in my diet, reduce carbohydrates in general, and try to sequence them after fats and proteins to reduce how much they make my my blood-glucose levels swing.
 - My blood fat control is surprisingly good.
 This means I can lean into gaining energy from fats if the reduction in carbohydrates leaves me with a deficit.
 I need to remain careful though, it still takes ~6 hours for fat to clear my bloodstream, so one of lunch or dinner should be lower in fat.